menandmice/micetro_docs/guides/user-manual/ipam.rst

   :width: 50%
   :align: center

-2. Make the desired changes and click OK.
+2. Make the desired changes and click :guilabel:`OK`.
 The dialog box closes and the record is updated.

 Removing a Related Host
 ^^^^^^^^^^^^^^^^^^^^^^^

 1. Select the related record you want to remove.

-2. Click Remove.
+2. Click :guilabel:`Remove`.
 The related record is deleted from the zone and removed from the list in the IP Address dialog box.

 Moving IP Address Information
 -----------------------------